Find concrete contractors in Salt Lake City, UT (2026)

 We connect homeowners with concrete contractors across the Salt Lake City metro, including:

-• Sugar House and Millcreek.
-Popular neighborhoods with mid-century homes that frequently need driveway and sidewalk replacement.
+- Sugar House and Millcreek.
+Well-established neighborhoods with mid-century homes that frequently need driveway and sidewalk replacement.

-• West Valley City and Taylorsville.
-Fast-growing areas with affordable housing and high demand for new driveways and patios.
+- West Valley City and Taylorsville.
+Areas with below-median home prices and high demand for new driveways and patios.

 Planning a larger outdoor project?
 We also connect homeowners with local contractors for: